Strawberry Fields

 • SHIPPING US $3.49, CA $6.99, UK £3.99 per order

-Ambitious young reporters Josie and Laurent arrive in Prague in 1968 to cover a revolution unfolding behind the Iron Curtain.
-It’s the story of a lifetime.
-A dream come true.
+Ambitious young reporters Josie and Laurent arrive in Prague in 1968 at a time of upheaval.
+They are strangers to the city and to each other, outsiders among the foreign press corps, but keen to cover a revolution unfolding behind the Iron Curtain.

 A dream that’s about to become a nightmare.